 I’m responsible for how I feel, what makes me happy in life what makes me unhappy.
 How do I feel motivated?
 How do I feel deflated?

-For Example, I’m taking responsibility for that 80 percent of the time.
-I’m inner dependent which leaves 20 percent of the time to be codependent with each other, meaning 20 percent of the time I’m going to make you responsible for how I feel the smile I wear.
+For Example, I take responsibility for that 80 percent of the time.
+I’m inner dependent, which leaves 20 percent of the time to be codependent with each other, meaning 20 percent of the time, I will make you responsible for how I feel and the smile I wear.
 I’m going to blame you for it in the frown I wear.

-I’m going to blame you for that too many relationships are absolutely out of proportion where they are at least 80% codependent.
-It is very unconsciously shaming to be set up in a corner where we can’t possibly win the corner of you need to make me happy.
-We could probably agree that only one person on this earth can make you happy.
-I would dare say it’s the person sitting inside your body right now.
+I’m going to blame you for that.
+Too many relationships are absolutely out of proportion where they are at least 80% codependent.
+It is unconsciously shaming to be set up in a corner where we can’t possibly win the corner you need to make me happy.
+We could probably agree that only one person can make you happy.
+I would dare say it’s the person sitting inside your body.

 37. See Relationship As A Perpetual Learning Opportunity

-I’ll share it with you is please look at your relationship as perpetual learning about yourself experience where you’re looking at your partner every day in your relationship and getting curious.
+I’ll share it with you, please look at your relationship as perpetual learning about yourself experience where you’re looking at your partner every day and getting curious.
 What is this lovely person here to teach me today?

-We’ll say is I want to get this mirror out of my life.
+We’ll say, I want to get this mirror out of my life.
 I don’t like what I see in who’s looking back in the mirror is always our self.
 The more intimate a person is in our lives, the more of a clear mirror they are to show us.
-We’re not yet aware of the aspects of ourselves, both the light side and the shadow side.
+We’re not yet aware of the aspects of ourselves, both the light and shadow sides.

 38. Set Some Boundaries

-It doesn’t matter if someone else has a different opinion, a different approach, or a different view when you’re communicating.
-Even if someone did something hurtful that was wrong, you’re going to take care of yourself.
-But you still need to verbally communicate to another person and possibly even set a boundary with another person that hey, When you were 15 minutes late, and you continuously do that, that’s not okay.
+It doesn’t matter if someone else has a different opinion, approach, or view when you’re communicating.
+Even if someone did something hurtful, you’d take care of yourself.
+But you still need to verbally communicate to another person and possibly even set a boundary with another person that, hey, When you were 15 minutes late, and you continuously do that, that’s not okay.

 We’re always doing that regardless of being in a marriage or a relationship for 30 years.
-If you’re starting to date someone or meeting a new friend, or having an old family member, maybe you’re trying to get that relationship to a healthy place as best as you can.
+If you’re starting to date someone, meeting a new friend, or having an old family member, maybe you’re trying to get that relationship to a healthy place as best as possible.

 Boundaries are absolutely everything, and your limitations are your standards in life.
-So you need to know what your criteria are in relationships and your boundaries are your way of communicating.
+So you need to know your criteria in relationships, and your boundaries are your way of communicating.

 Hey, This is what I’m going to tolerate.
-This is what I’m not going to accept and how people treat you based on the boundaries you set now.
-If we don’t know how to emotionally take care of ourselves and have all these emotional wounds inside us, we’re not going to enforce that and the minute an abuser or someone.
+I won’t accept this and how people treat you based on the boundaries you set now.
+If we don’t know how to take care of ourselves emotionally and have all these emotional wounds inside us, we’re not going to enforce that the minute an abuser or someone.

 That’s manipulative, and looking to take advantage of us starts to tiptoe on violating that boundary.
 We will let them do it because we come from such a lack.
 We don’t believe that we’re worthy enough to stand up to ourselves because perhaps we’re intimidated by someone.
 We fear the relationship ending.